Workplace Accident

 • training records.

-Accident Investigations have three aspects those can be used to check against each other:
+Accident Investigations have three aspects that can be used to check against each other:

 • direct observation of the scene, premises, workplace, the relationship of components, materials, and substances being used, possible reconstruction of events and injuries or condition of the person concerned;